Dre Campbell Farm

 Other Organic Caterpillar Control Methods

-- Make sure that you don’t have any sort of light on in your garden or flower bed at night.
-Lights may attract moths, which may then lay their eggs on your plants.
+• Ensure you don’t have any lights on in your garden or flower bed at night.
+Lights may attract moths, and they may lay their eggs on your plants.

-- Buy caterpillar control pesticides such as Molt-X, JMS Stylet Oil, Diatomaceous Earth, and Monterey Spinosad.
-These products are OMRI-listed, which means that they are safe for use in organic gardening.
+• Buy caterpillar control pesticides such as Molt-X, JMS Stylet Oil, Diatomaceous Earth, and Monterey Spinosad.
+These products are OMRI-listed, meaning they are safe for use in organic gardening.

 Takeaway

-Be sure to check your tomato plants, pepper plants, kale, and other crops regularly.
-If you think you have an issue with caterpillars, follow these natural solutions for getting rid of them.
+Therefore, regularly check your tomatoes, peppers, kale, and other crops.
+If you think you have an issue with caterpillars, follow these natural solutions to get rid of them.

 Do you know how to get rid of them ?